zio/zio-schema/docs/overview/first_schema.md

 ## Your First ZIO Schema

 ZIO Schema provides macros to help you create `Schema`s out of your data types.
-But before using the macros, we should take a look on how to do this the manual way.
+But before using the macros, we should take a look at how to do this the manual way.

 ### The Domain
 Like in [Overview](index.md), we define our example domain like this: